jeremUNIL/DMML2022_Blancpain/README.md

 Once the previous models have been trained, we will try to increase the prediction accuracy by using other techniques.
 The results obtained are summarised in the table below.
 A video presenting all the solutions is also available under the "Video link" section.

  The additional models used are as follows:
- The Multinomial Naive Bayes model is a binary classification model commonly used in classification tasks.
+ * The [Multinomial Naive Bayes model](https://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.MultinomialNB.html)is a binary classification model commonly used in classification tasks.
 It uses a "naive" approach by assuming that all  independent variables are independent of each other, which can simplify the modelling process.
 However, this assumption may not always be true in reality, which may result in a lower performance of this model compared to other classification models.

-Translated with www.DeepL.com/Translator (free version)
+ * Using the [FlauBERT model](https://github.com/getalp/Flaubert) as a pre-processing of the data before using it in a logistic regression model.
+The logistic regression model is sensitive to the quality of the input data, and by using appropriately pre-processed data, one can expect to obtain better classification performance.

 ## Summary of results table